The Forest and the Trees: Scaling for Enterprise-Level Digital Accessibility

-There are many methods of manual testing.
+There are many methods of manually testing your enterprise’s digital accessibility.
 Some of them include the Trusted Tester Program, WebAIM’s accessibility training, and the DRES IT Badging Program.
 Other testing tools include screen readers like NVDA or JAWS.
 However, Kathryn warns institutions to use caution with these programs as their primary testing tools because they are structured in a way that they rework the code of the website.
 This means that they can frequently reconfigure digital content that’s not accessible by design and read it as though it is accessible.

 For compliance issues, universities should be designing sites in a way that somebody using a public computer and a free screen reader for the first time can easily navigate.
 Websites should be user-friendly, with a good user experience for any user, including users with disabilities.